Animal Farm (1954 film): Home media

-Animal Farm was released on Super 8 film in the 1970s, and received several home video releases in the UK and America.
-American VHS releases were produced by Media Home Entertainment, Vestron Video, Avid Video, Wham!
-USA Entertainment, and Burbank Video.
+Animal Farm (1954) was released on Super 8 film in the 1970s, and received several home video releases in the UK and America.
+American VHS releases were produced by Media Home Entertainment, Vestron Video, Burbank Video and Wham!
+USA Entertainment.
 In the United States, the film was first released to DVD by 2002 by Sterling Entertainment Group, under license by the estate of Halas and Bachelor.
 Universal Pictures Home Entertainment released the film on DVD in the UK in 2003.
 In 2004, Home Vision Entertainment released a "Special Edition" DVD of the movie in the United States, also licensed from Halas and Bachelor, which also included a documentary hosted by Tony Robinson.
 That same year, Digiview Entertainment released a DVD of Animal Farm, and because the film had received a Super 8 release in the 1970s and possibly due to it being released through Distributors Corporation of America, Digiview had assumed that it was in the public domain.
 It turned out that Halas and Batchelor's estate still owned the film's copyright, so it filed and won a lawsuit against Digiview, which filed for bankruptcy later that year.

 In 2014, a 60th-anniversary Blu-ray was released by Network Distributing in the UK only.

 1999 film

-A live-action version of the film was released on 3 October 1999, directed by John Stephenson, the film stars Kelsey Grammer, Ian Holm, Julia Louis-Dreyfus, Patrick Stewart, Julia Ormond, Paul Scofield, Pete Postlethwaite and Peter Ustinov.
+A live-action version of the film was released on 3 October 1999, directed by John Stephenson.
+The film stars Kelsey Grammer, Ian Holm, Julia Louis-Dreyfus, Patrick Stewart, Julia Ormond, Paul Scofield, Pete Postlethwaite and Peter Ustinov.

-2025 film

-A third film was released on 9 June 2025, it was written by Nicholas Stoller and directed by Andy Serkis, the film stars Seth Rogen, Gaten Matarazzo, Woody Harrelson, Steve Buscemi, Glenn Close and Kieran Culkin.